Asadullah-Imran/Java_miniprojects/NumberSystem/README.md

 ## Introduction

-The Number System Converter is a Java program that allows you to convert decimal numbers to binary, octal, or hexadecimal representations.
-It provides an easy-to-use menu interface for selecting the desired conversion.
+The Number System Conversion Calculator is a Java program that provides an interactive interface for converting numbers between different number bases.
+It supports conversions between Decimal, Binary, Octal, and Hexadecimal representations.

 ## Features

-- Convert decimal numbers to binary, octal, or hexadecimal.
+- Convert numbers between Decimal, Binary, Octal, and Hexadecimal bases.
-- Interactive menu for choosing the conversion type.
+- Interactive menu for selecting the base of the input number.
-- Supports a wide range of decimal input values.
+- Flexible conversion options for various base conversions.

 ## Usage

-The program offers three main conversion options:
+The program offers four main conversion options:

-1. Convert to Binary: Converts a decimal number to binary representation.
+1. Convert Decimal to Binary, Octal, or Hexadecimal.
-2. Convert to Octal: Converts a decimal number to octal representation.
+2. Convert Binary to Decimal, Octal, or Hexadecimal.
-3. Convert to Hexadecimal: Converts a decimal number to hexadecimal representation.
+3. Convert Octal to Decimal, Binary, or Hexadecimal.
+4. Convert Hexadecimal to Decimal, Binary, or Octal.

 ## How to Run